SimonRice/SwiftUINavStackRadar/README.md

 This has been submitted to Apple as FB7503980 / rdar://7503980

-## RADAR / Feedback Assistant Details
+## Radar / Feedback Assistant Details
 ### Basic Information
 #### Please provide a descriptive title for your feedback